nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_pat_care_concerns.md

 {% include custom/section.warnbanner.html %}

 ## Patient and Carer Concerns, Expectations and Wishes Section Content##
 The Patient and carer concerns, expectations and wishes section carries information about the concerns of the patient or their representative.
-Subheadings should be formatted as such in any html sent:
+Elements should be formatted as subheadings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>